mlflow/mlflow-export-import/README.md

 #### Used ID
-* When importing a run or experiment, for open source MLflow you can specify the user owner.
+* When importing a run or experiment, for open source (OSS) MLflow you can specify a different user owner.
 * OSS MLflow - the destination run `mlflow.user` tag can be the same as the source `mlflow.user` tag since OSS MLflow allows you to set this tag.
 * Databricks MLflow - you cannot set the `mlflow.user` tag.
-The `mlflow.user` will be based on the personal access token (PAT) of the importing user.
+The `mlflow.user` will be based upon the personal access token (PAT) of the importing user.

 ## Common options details